Online Master of Library and Information Studies

 Students will also choose 18 hours of electives as determined by the School of Library and Information Studies.

 You’ll earn 36 credit hours across 12 courses.
-You can expect a time commitment of 10-20 hours on average per week for two courses.
+You can expect a time commitment of 10 to 20 hours on average per week for two courses.

 Credit Hours: 3